 After securing the corners, reattach the fascia boards by nailing them back in place.
 If you have any excess shed felt, use your knife to trim it to make your shed look neat and tidy.

 Finally, stand back and admire your handy work and take a well-earned break!
 Looking for shed felt?
 Browse through our BillyOh Mineral Shed Roofing Felt – available in Black, Green, and Red.

 Can you felt over old felt on a shed roof?

-We would advise stripping the roof so that you can inspect and repair the roof timber before then laying down a new layer of roofing felt.
+Given the weather here in the UK, common roofing material has a limited life span.
+But experts advise stripping the roof so that you can inspect and repair the roof timber.
+Then, lay down a new layer of roofing felt.

-Do you need adhesive for Shed felt?
+Do you need adhesive for the shed felt?

-If the lean-to shed is freestanding then you can cut a narrower strip of felt which can run along the top edge with a slight overlap to give 5cm down the back wall.
+If the lean-to shed is freestanding, cut a narrower strip of felt.
+This is enough to run along the top edge with a slight overlap to give 5cm down the back wall.